 However, starting with the 2016 vintage, La Barroche added a white Chateauneuf du Pape to their portfolio.
 In total, the average annual production is about 3,000 cases of wine per vintage.

-Serving and Decanting Domaine la Barroche with Wine, Food, Pairing Tips
+Serving Domaine la Barroche with Wine, Food, Pairing Tips

 The following two wines from Domaine la Barroche are no longer in production.